tsimeonov/Computer-Science/The Complete JS Course/Section 9 data structures/section_9.md

 Rest pattern looks exactly like the spread operator.
 So it has the same syntax with the three dots.

-The use cases for the spread operator are:
+The use-cases for the spread operator are:

-- Use the spread opeartor to nuild new arrays.
+- Use the spread opeartor to build new arrays.
 - Pass multiple values into a function.

-The spread operator is to unpack an array while rest is to pack elements into an array.
+The spread operator is to unpack an array, while rest is to pack elements into an array.

 ```js
 // SPREAD, because in RIGHT side of =